- Information on Freedom of Information Act (FOIA)

 The cost to provide records on non-paper physical media when so requested will be based on the following requirements:

-- Computer disks, computer tapes or other digital or similar media will be at the actual and most reasonably economical cost for the non-paper media.
+- Any form of non-paper physical media (for example, USB drives, CD’s, computer tapes or other digital or similar media) will be at the actual and most reasonable economical cost for the non-paper media.

 - This cost will only be assessed if the Township has the technological capability necessary to provide the public record in the requested non-paper physical media format.